J Visa

 TRAINEE PROGRAM

-Trainee programs are designed to allow foreign professionals to come to the U.S. to gain exposure to U.S. culture and to receive training in U.S. business practices in their chosen occupational field.
-Upon completion of their training, participants are expected to return to their home countries to utilize their newly learned skills and knowledge to advance their careers and share their experiences with their communities.
+Trainee programs enable foreign professionals to come to the U.S. for exposure to American culture and training in U.S. business practices in their field.
+After completing their training, participants should return to their home countries to apply their new skills and knowledge to advance their careers and share their experiences with their communities.

 WHAT ARE THE REQUIREMENTS FOR A TRAINEE ON A J-1 VISA?